Safety record

 Incidents Impacting People or the Environment

-Pipeline incidents impacting people or the environment decreased 7 percent from 2019 to 2023.
-Total pipeline incidents were down, as well, dropping 23 percent over the last five years, with 87 fewer incidents in 2023 compared to 2019.
+Pipeline incidents impacting people or the environment decreased 13% from 2020 to 2024.
+Total pipeline incidents dropped 13 %, as well, over the last five years, with 42 fewer incidents in 2024 compared to 2020.
+A full description of the specific types of incidents impacting people or the environment can be found on page 60.

 Integrity Management Incidents Impacting People or the Environment